Frequently asked questions

 First, you'll get careful, patient instruction that's geared specifically to your needs.
 Beyond that, you'll learn to move in a new way.
 You might discover things hadn’t noticed about the way your body moves.
 We'll teach you the essential principles of Pilates, and help you discover how Pilates will help you reach your fitness goals.
 Oh, and you'll have fun!

 What’s different about Urban Pilates?

 As the popularity of Pilates grows, health clubs and sports facilities are beginning to offer Pilates-inspired or Pilates-based programs.
 Authentic Pilates is different, a unique and powerful method that has stood the test of time and delivers long lasting results.
-At Urban Pilates, we offer only the Authentic Pilates method performed on the originally designed equipment the way Uncle Joe would want it
+At Urban Pilates, we offer only the Authentic Pilates method performed on the originally designed equipment the way Joseph Pilates himself would want it.

 Can Pilates cure me of my pain?